stackup-wallet/accessctl/README.md

 ### Authorization check

 In this phase the module checks that the `UserOperation` is valid for the assumed policy.
-Using the `policyId` we fetch the policy data from storage and cross check it against the userOperation.
+Using the `policyId` we fetch the policy data from storage and cross check it against the `userOperation`.

 ```solidity
 bool valid = policy.verifyUserOp(userOp);